 James Dirschberger is originally from Buffalo, NY, a few short hours north of Budd Dwyer’s hometown of Meadville.
 Dirschberger moved to San Francisco in 2002 to pursue filmmaking.
 Since then, he has teamed up with numerous Bay Area artists to create successful collaborative animations, music videos, short films and documentaries, eventually making a move to Los Angeles in early 2011.
 His films have screened around the world and have accumulated millions of views online.
-He is currently developing an animated series for television.
-HONEST MAN is his first feature film, developed by his production company, Eighty Four Films.
+HONEST MAN is his first feature film.
+For more information, visit: Eighty Four Films

 Matt Levie - Producer/Editor

 Matt Levie has been a professional editor for almost twenty years.
 He has been lucky enough, in his career, to cut a wide variety of films, including feature films like "The Guatemala Incident" and "Sleep Furiously," and documentaries such as "97 Orchard Street" and "Curandero."
 He has taught editing at the Academy of Art University, Stanford University, the Bay Area Video Coalition and the University of California at Berkeley.